The Buzz · Atlantic Rural Morning Wire

 The Buzz

-Your neighbour built a better map for your town Good morning from the Atlantic — three provinces, five communities, and the stories that cross every border.
-Now look, I’ve heard some shocking things...
+Your neighbours are getting brave, b'y.
+Good morning from the Atlantic — three provinces, five communities, and the stories that cross every border.
+Now look, I've got a wild one for you from right h...

 Bridget Chicken-MacPhail Atlantic Rural Morning Wire